sunpy/sunpy/docs/topic_guide/fits_keywords.rst

 can be interpreted as the correct types (e.g. dates, quantities, int, floats).
 For a complete listing of the issues checked see `~sunpy.io.meta.fits_meta.SolarnetHeader.validate()`.

-You can define your own schema by creatin a yaml file with the following structure for each keywords.
+You can define your own schema by creating a yaml file with the following structure for each keywords.

 .. code-block:: yaml